-All studio art majors and art minors seeking teacher certification are required to participate in the designated museum trip each semester in which they are enrolled in an art class.
-A minimum of six such trips must be taken as a requirement for majors and four are required for those having a minor in art and those seeking teacher certification on the elementary level.
+All studio art majors and art minors seeking teacher certification are required to participate in one art museum visit.
+A minimum of six such trips must be taken as a requirement for majors and four are required for those with a minor in art.

-The art department reserves the right to hold student work for one or two semesters for exhibition purposes.
+The art department reserves the right to hold student work for up to two semesters for exhibition purposes.